natkiypie/dotfiles/README.md

 ssb   4096R/42B317FD4BA89E7A 2016-03-10
 ```

-4. Initialize the password store - here, the password storage key is the gpg key ID from previous step:
+5. Initialize the password store - the password storage key in this example is the key ID from the previous step:

 ```
 pass init 3AA5C34371567BD2